hyperledger/identus-cloud-agent/docs/decisions/20240103-use-jwt-claims-for-agent-admin-auth.md

 - What should be the authorization model for the admin role?
 - What boundary the admin role should be scoped to?
 - How to support different deployment topologies?
-- How does it interact with the resource scope in the UMA model?
+- How does it interact with the wallet UMA model?

 ## Decision Drivers